SolarHive

 Structuring the Experience

 We then developed mid-fidelity wireframes to map out the core experience.
 Here we defined the layout and navigation for tasks like exploring solar farms and redeeming credits.
+These wireframes ensured our UX addressed Maya's needs in terms of usability and functionality.

 Moodboard